haf-decent/arpping/README.md

 ## Updates
 1. Build out vendorID lookup table, or find some third-party version to include in project
 2. ~~Allow for more customization - custom ip ranges to scan, enable/disable scanning of xxx.xxx.x.1,255, etc.~~
+3. ~~Typescript~~
-3. Other stuff I haven't thought of yet
+4. Other stuff I haven't thought of yet
-4. ???
+5. ???
-5. Profit
+6. Profit

 ## Contributing
 I made this module on my own.
 Any help/feedback is appreciated.